 This month: If you have existing contracts at pre-increase pricing, maximize your order volumes within contract terms.
 Every MLCC purchased at old pricing is direct margin protection.
 Also: check Samsung Electro-Mechanics and Yageo cross-references.
 The same capacitance, voltage, and package from an alternative manufacturer may still be available at a lower premium — for now.

 This quarter: Begin qualifying second sources for your highest-volume high-end MLCC part numbers.
 This isn’t about replacing Murata permanently.
 It’s about having options when allocation tightens further.
 If you’ve never used GigaDevice or Fenghua for any MLCC specifications, now is the time to evaluate whether domestic Chinese alternatives could serve any of your non-automotive needs.
+The structural framework we use with customers — diversification by region, qualification tier, and risk category — is laid out in our supply chain diversification framework.

 For your next product: Consider whether your power delivery network design can tolerate slightly larger package sizes.
 A 1210 in the same capacitance and voltage is typically less supply-constrained than an 0805 or 0603.
 One well-chosen advanced MLCC (like Murata’s GCM21BE71H106KE02 — an 0805, 10µF/50V part mass-produced since mid-2025) can replace two or three standard capacitors.
 Fewer unique part numbers means less supply chain vulnerability.
+The same shrink-and-consolidate trend is reshaping nearby passive families — see our note on power inductor miniaturization for how Murata and TDK are pushing density on the inductor side.

 The Strategic Question You Need to Answer